mmacpherson/tenforty/README.md

 ### Plot: Will I Incur Alternative Minimum Tax (AMT)?

-Employees at tech companies are commonly issued incentive stock options, the exercise of which can put them in a (surprising!) situation where they need to pay actual money in taxes on paper gains, via the alternative minimum tax.
+Employees at tech companies are commonly issued incentive stock options, the exercise of which can put them in a situation where they need to pay actual money in taxes on paper gains, via the alternative minimum tax.
 With `tenforty`'s help you can see it coming at least: ;)